Therapist Aid Worksheet

 Download these Therapist Aid Worksheets to improve your client's treatment outcomes and experience.

-How to Use This Template for Therapist Aid Worksheets
+How to use our Therapist Aid Worksheets

-Step One: Access and save the template
+Step 1: Access and save the template

-Step Two: Distribute the worksheet
+Step 2: Distribute the worksheet

 When a patient completes the worksheet, you should ask them to bring it into your next session so you can use it as a discussion point.
-These worksheets will highlight areas that the patient is perhaps having difficulty with, as well as demonstrate to you any improvement that they may have made.
+These worksheets will highlight areas that the patient is perhaps having difficulty with, as well as demonstrate any improvement they may have made.

-Step Four: Store the worksheet securely
+Step 4: Store the worksheet securely

 Therapist Aid Worksheet Example (Sample)